 "We all hang out a lot and would never leave someone drowning if they were the only one swamped."Trainee

 Memery Crystal offers a friendly and supportive environment where you can develop as an individual.
 There’s not only variety and plenty of opportunities to take responsibility, but you will also surrounded by supportive, expert lawyers who are genuinely interested in your development.
-We recognise the importance of a good work life balance and have a genuine commitment to maintaining this through the benefits we offer and our social events such as the weekly Friday drinks.
+We recognise the importance of a good work life balance and have a genuine commitment to maintaining this through the benefits we offer and our social events such as our monthly social committee drinks.

 During your Training

 - Trainees rotate seats every 6 months with seats available in all our departments.

 - All trainees like to have their choice of seats, we start communicating with you as early as day one as to your preferred choice.
 However, preference is given to our second year trainees.

 - As a trainee you will be a key team member, working directly with a Partner and other fee earners within the team and across departments.

 - All trainees have a supervisor allocated to them in each seat, who provides support and guidance.
 This runs alongside a formal mentoring scheme to assist trainees during their training contract and beyond.

 - You will have a formal appraisal with your current supervisor and HR every 3 months during your training contract.

 - Memery Crystal runs a comprehensive training programme which is available for all trainees to attend.
 This is in addition to the informal day-to-day supervision and external compulsory SRA training.